etienne-hd/tgtg-finder/README.md

 # TooGoodToGo Finder
-Receive a notification when a new basket becomes available on **Too Good To Go**!
+Receive a notification when a new basket becomes available on **TooGoodToGo**!

 # Information
 This project is currently under development.

+# Features
+* Datadome Cookie Generation Bypass
+* Session Management via Realistic TLS Fingerprint

 # Disclaimer
 This project is an unofficial tool created for **educational and experimental purposes only**.